College transcripts are evaluated after you are admitted to the university.

 Credits That Transfer

 Transfer credit of similar content may be accepted from any two- or four-year accredited institutions—normally institutions with regional accreditation status in the United States.
 Students from non-United States colleges or universities not located in the United States should contact the Office of Undergraduate Admissions Transfer Center (firstname.lastname@example.org) for transfer eligibility.

 Transfer credit will be granted only for college level non-remedial courses in which a grade of D- or better was earned.
 Many UT programs require a grade of C or higher in courses in the major.

 Credits that are not acceptable for transfer include courses that are remedial, occupational, technical, or non-credit, as well as career course work used for an applied science degree from career or technical programs.

 Students bear the ultimate responsibility for educational planning, selecting courses, meeting program requirements, and adhering to policies and procedures.
-The university’s transfer credit policy is available from the Office of the University Registrar.
+The university’s transfer credit policies are available from the Registrar’s Office.